GoogleChromeLabs/devwebfeed/README.md

 ### Create credential files

-Create a `serviceAccountKey.json` file in the root folder and add your service account credentials from the Google Developer Console. clear
+- Create a `serviceAccountKey.json` file in the root folder and add your service account credentials from the Google Developer Console.

-Create a OAuth web app credentials file in the Google Developer Console and add it to the root folder.
+- Create a OAuth web app credentials file in the Google Developer Console and add it to the root folder.
 It should be named `google_oauth_credentials.json.`.

-Create `twitter_credentials.json` in the root folder and fill it with the API key, consumer key/secret obtained from Twitter.
+- Create `twitter_credentials.json` in the root folder and fill it with the API key, consumer key/secret obtained from Twitter.

 ### Installation